lambda826/My-Notebook/99 Interview/BQ.md

 # Tell me about the project that you are most proud of
+- **Evaluation**
+	- Your core skills
+	- Your work ethics
+	- How you define professional success
+	- Project's impact & outcome
+	- How you get things done
+- **Keys**
+	- What was the problem that you were trying to solve?
+	-

 # Tell me about a time you had to manage conflicting priorities With Special Case: Never Had Conflicting Priorities